elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 ## Compatibility

-This library is compatible with Ruby 1.9.3 and higher.
+This library is compatible with Ruby 2.4 and higher.

-The library version numbers follow the Elasticsearch major versions, and the `master` branch is compatible with the Elasticsearch `master` branch, therefore, with the next major version.
+The library version numbers follow the Elasticsearch major versions.
+The `master` branch is compatible with the latest Elasticsearch stack stable release.

 | Rubygem       |   | Elasticsearch |
 |:-------------:|:-:| :-----------: |